Learn about our history and catch up on the latest news.

 Flatiron district in new york city

 After much research on how to start a cheesemaking kitchen in America's most populated city, Beecher's opened its doors to New York City's Flatiron district in June 2011.

 Staying true to sourcing only local, premium milk for cheesemaking, the milk used to make cheese in New York City is from Holstein and Jersey cow dairies just south of Albany.

 Best cheese in North America

-In August 2012, Beecher's Flagsheep cheese received the highest honor given to American artisan cheeses at the American Cheese Society annual competition - the coveted Best of Show, beating out over 1,700 cheese from Canada, the United States, and Mexico.
+In 2022, Beecher's Flagsheep cheese received the highest honor given to American artisan cheeses at the American Cheese Society annual competition - the coveted Best of Show.
+This represented the third time a Beecher's cheese has won Best of Show!

 Best clothbound cheddar in America